 - Freshman class average of 24

 What should I know about Fargo-Moorhead?
 Is it a safe community?

 Fargo-Moorhead, one of the hottest young boomtowns in America, is about a 235-mile drive along Interstate 94 from the Twin Cities.
 Located on the border of North Dakota and Minnesota, Fargo-Moorhead is home to almost 30,000 college students, along with more than 350 restaurants, hundreds of brand-name retail stores, 33 movie screens, concerts by the biggest names in music and minor league professional sports teams.

 These thriving cities have a reputation for being safe, friendly communities featuring all the fast-paced fun of a big city without the hassles.
 The air and water are clean, the economy is active, crime and unemployment rates are some of the lowest in the country, and the people are genuinely friendly.

 How much does it cost to attend Concordia?

 Concordia remains one of the greatest values in Minnesota private colleges.
-Visit the Financial Aid Office for the most current tuition information and check out our Value Page for some eye-opening statistics.
+Visit the Financial Aid Office for the most current tuition information.

 Is financial aid available?
 If so, who qualifies?